camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/spring-security.md

 # Logging

-We use debug logging for several things such as bean registrations, user authentication or logout and token authorization.
+You can switch the level of the following logger to track bean registrations, user authentication or logout, and token authorizations.
 Logging can be enabled for the package via the following property:

 ```yaml